Affiliate disclosure: This post contains booking links. If you use them we earn a small commission at no cost to you.

 What to expect on arrival

-Immigration: Queue at the immigration desks.
-UK citizens typically enter visa-free; have your passport open at the photo page and know your hotel name and address.
-The process takes 20–60 minutes depending on how many charter flights have arrived together.
+Immigration: queue at the desks.
+UK citizens enter visa-free; have your passport open at the photo page and know your hotel name and address.
+20–60 minutes depending on how many charters landed together.

-Baggage: Usually arrives 20–40 minutes after you land.
-The belt system is functional.
+Baggage: usually 20–40 minutes after landing.
+The belt works.

-The exit: You'll emerge into a forecourt with drivers, touts and hotel representatives.
-Registered package guests: look for branded signs in the first zone.
-Independent travellers: walk through the crowd and past the first line of offers before engaging.
+The exit: you come out into a forecourt of drivers, touts and hotel reps.
+Package guests — look for branded signs in the first zone.
+Independent travellers — walk through and past the first line of offers before engaging.

 Tips for arrival

-• Pre-book if arriving after 22.00 — the negotiation environment at midnight with luggage and tired companions is not enjoyable
+- Pre-book if you land after 22.00 — negotiating at midnight with luggage and tired companions is no fun

-• Have your hotel address in writing — drivers need to know where you're going
+- Have your hotel address written down — drivers need to know where you're going

-• Agree the total price before getting in — "we'll sort it at the other end" never ends well
+- Agree the total before getting in — "we'll sort it at the other end" never ends well

-• Carry your first Dalasi — change D500 at the airport desk so you have exact money for the driver
+- Carry your first Dalasi — change D500 at the airport desk so you've exact money for the driver

 Departure — getting back to the airport

-Allow 90 minutes from Kololi, 75 minutes from Kotu, 60 minutes from Bakau for a morning departure.
-Evening departures are more relaxed.
-Your hotel can arrange a driver the evening before; pre-booked returns from the same transfer company you used on arrival are the cleanest option.
+Allow 90 minutes from Kololi, 75 from Kotu, 60 from Bakau for a morning departure.
+Evening departures are easier.
+Your hotel can arrange a driver the night before; a pre-booked return with the same transfer company you used on arrival is the cleanest.

 FAQ